John Gow: Death

 According to the Newgate Calendar, Gow was slow to die when he hanged.
 To relieve his pain, some of his friends pulled at his legs, but this just broke the rope, causing him to tumble to the ground, from where he was gathered up and hanged again.

 After his death, his body (along with those of his crew) was left in the River Thames.
 The bodies were then tarred and suspended on the riverbank, as a warning to other would-be pirates.

 He was tried alongside pirate Brigstock Weaver, whose crimes were unrelated to Gow's.
 While Gow was hanged for his piracies, Weaver was reprieved and soon pardoned.

 In literature

 Daniel Defoe wrote a fictional account, The Pirate Gow.
 Gow also served as the model for Captain Cleveland in Sir Walter Scott's novel The Pirate.
 Gow was also featured in some of the writings of George Mackay Brown.
-In the late nineteenth century Gilbert and Sullivan adapted the story for their comical operetta The Pirates of Penzance, changing the setting from Orkney to the coast of Cornwall in the reign of Queen Victoria.
 The factual account of the capture of Gow was featured in the book The Real Captain Cleveland by Allan Fea (1860-1956), a distant relative of the pirate catcher, and published by Secker, London, in 1912.